paolov1928/i-astronaut-live/README.md

+Written by Paolo Ventura & Kenan Berker during a fun pairing session on 02/05.

-This app is using this api:
+This app is using the following api:

-- http://api.open-notify.org/astros.json - people who are in space
+- http://api.open-notify.org/astros.json - people who are currently in space

+This project uses React, vanilla Javascript, HTML and CSS among others.

+Please do fork if you see any improvements.
+We really enjoyed making it!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).